 So here we are in the middle of June, bright sunshine and 93 degrees outside, and we're huddled inside watching Disney movies as the kids hack out coughs from their three-week-long cold.
 To be fair, it's actually been two colds with only one day of intermission (luckily on Stella's birthday) between.
 In spite of the unseasonable illness, however, we've found time to participate in some great summer activities.

 We chased geese at the Wheeler Farm library day, an event at which literally seventy-five percent of the cars were either Odysseys or Siennas.
 Then we enjoyed Emerson's end-of-year preschool party at the park.
 It's so fun to see all of the preschool kids running wild and all of the teachers truly basking in it.
-Each year there's a water balloon fight to cap it off and one older sister of a girl in Emerson's class decided to exclusively target Tad who was in tie and all.
-It was great!
+Each year there's a water balloon fight to cap it off and

 As previously mentioned, we've also spent lots of time in our back yard.
 A few weeks ago, Tad climbed up into a couple of our trees out there and hacked off some giant dead limbs with a hand saw.
 Then he chopped up the pieces and built a tee pee for the kids, which they loved for about one day.
 The tee pee was soon superseded by two natural pest control items -- a fake owl to keep birds out of our strawberry patch and a bag of ladybugs to eat the pests off of our garden and apple tree.
 After scattering the bugs, the kids (especially Emerson) monitored their presence each day, fearlessly picking them up and seeing how long they would crawl up an arm before flying away.
 Owlie (creative name, I know) the owl now multitasks as a bird scarer and a garden friend.